September is National Preparedness Month, and emergency preparedness is one of the best ways to feel safe and secure as you move through the world.

 Low-Cost, No-Cost Preparedness

-We realize that for many people, building a Go Kit takes money that may not be available.
-But there are some ways to prepare yourself and your family that won’t strain the household financially.
+We realize that building a Go Kit takes money that may not be available for many people.
+But some ways to prepare yourself and your family won’t strain the household financially.

 There are free, downloadable preparedness resources available at www.ready.gov/publications.
 Take advantage of these to get ahead of an emergency.